 In particular, the group focused on the value of carbon taxes as an effective way to reduce carbon emissions when coupled with measures to prevent carbon leakage for emissions-intensive trade-exposed (EITE) industries.
 Carbon leakage occurs when industry activities and associated emissions shift from one jurisdiction to another because of a difference in the stringency of climate policies, resulting in no net reduction to global greenhouse gas (GHG) emissions, or even a potential increase.

 The group collaboratively developed and endorsed a policy based on GHG emissions output that featured a pricing incentive to reduce GHG emissions from industrial activities while also preventing carbon leakage.
-They took this proposal to the B.C. and Canadian governments, who have both subsequently used this work as a foundation for their respective carbon pricing policies.
+They took this proposal to the B.C. and Canadian governments, who have both expressed their support and commitment towards pursuing output-based policy mechanisms under their respective carbon pricing policies.